ShaunSpinelli/mikew-client/README.md

 ### Working with the Client

-Meetings were held periodically with the client to ensure contsant communication and feedback during development.
+Meetings were held periodically with the client to ensure constant communication and feedback during development.

 **Meeting Checkpoints**